 What’s the Best Way to Store the Pesto?

 Store the pesto in an airtight container in the refrigerator.
 To prevent it from browning, pour a thin layer of olive oil on top of the pesto before sealing the container.
 Properly stored, it should last up to a week.
 If you need to store it longer, pesto freezes beautifully!
-Simply portion it out in an ice cube tray, freeze, then transfer the frozen cubes to a freezer bag.
+Simply portion it out in an ice cube tray, freeze it, then transfer the frozen cubes to a freezer bag.

 Can I Use Regular Flour Instead of Almond Flour?